Shirshosinha/RedFlag_SCDS_TechFest/README.md

-### Loading Extension in Browser
+**Load the Extension in Browser**

-1.)
 Open Chrome and go to chrome://extensions/.

-2.)
-Enable Developer Mode (top right corner)
+Enable Developer Mode (top right corner).

-3.)
 Click "Load Unpacked" and select the src/frontend folder.

-The **Red-Flag** extension should now be active!
+The Red-Flag extension should now be active!

 ## 🚀 How It Works